cassandrefro/visualdon-projet/README.md

     - PA - protagonist - the most important person(s) in the game.
 In case of is more than one both of them must have the same importance in the plot.
     - DA - deuteragonist.
 The second most important character(s) in the plot.
 In case of being more than one, both must have the same relevance.
     - SK - sidekick.
 Those characters accompany the protagonist during all, or most of, the story.
 They offer constant support to the protagonist by giving advice, battle support, exploration aid, etc. They differ from the deuteragonist as they usually have little to no relevance in the storyline.
     - MC - the main character.
 A character that is rele vant throughout all, or most part of, the story.
 This category can include antagonists.
     - SC - secondary character.
 A character that is important in the storyline but whose relevance is occasional, be it because their plot just lasts a short amount of time or because they are mentioned throughout the game but barely appear in-game.
 This category can include antagonists.
     - MA - main antagonist.
 The main antagonist(s) of the game.
 It is relevant throughout the game.

-But: qu'est-ce que vous voulez découvrir ?
+**But :** Qu'est-ce que vous voulez découvrir ?
 Des tendances ?
 Vous voulez explorer ou expliquer?

 Nous voulons explorer la diversité de genre dans les jeux vidéos, la manière dont les personnages sont représentés.
 Nous souhaitons voir si la représentation des femmes s'est améliorée au fil du temps et si cela change en fonction du contexte ou des caractéristiques du jeu.

-Références: Qui d'autre dans le web ou dans la recherche a utilisé ces données ?
+**Références :** Qui d'autre dans le web ou dans la recherche a utilisé ces données ?
 Dans quel but ?

 Les journalistes de jeux vidéos analysent ces données dans le but de sensibiliser et promouvoir les femmes dans les jeux vidéos.